YuvrajSingh-mist/YuvrajSingh-mist/README.md

 - 🔭 I’m currently working on [Recommendation System](https://github.com/YuvrajSingh-mist/)

-- 🌱 I’m currently learning **Computer Vision technologies and its integration with NLP**
+- 🌱 I’m currently learning **Computer Vision technologies and exploring the domain of NLP**

 - 🤝 I’m looking for help with **Research/Engineering role, preferably in NLP and/or Computer Vision**